ENCCS/gpu-programming/content/4-gpu-concepts.rst

     :align: center
     :scale: 40 %

 Every :abbr:`thread` is associated with a particular intrinsic index which can be used to calculate and access  memory locations in an array.
 Each thread has its context and set of private variables.
 All threads have access to the global GPU memory, but there is no general way to synchronize when executing a kernel.
-If some threads need data from the global memory which was modified by other threads the code would have to be splitted in several kernels because only at the completion of a kernel it is ensured that the writing to the global memory was completed.
+If some threads need data from the global memory which was modified by other threads the code would have to be split in several kernels because only at the completion of a kernel it is ensured that the writing to the global memory was completed.

 Apart from being much light weighted there are more differences between GPU threads and CPU threads.
 GPU :abbr:`threads` are grouped together in groups called :abbr:`warps`.
 This done at hardware level.